Calcium silicate hydrate

-Calcium silicate hydrates (or C-S-H) are the main products of the hydration of Portland cement and are primarily responsible for the strength of cement-based materials.
-They are the main binding phase ("the glue") in most concrete.
+Calcium silicate hydrates (CSH or C-S-H) are the main products of the hydration of Portland cement and are primarily responsible for the strength of cement-based materials.
+They are the main binding phase (the "glue") in most concrete.
 Only well defined and rare natural crystalline minerals can be abbreviated as CSH while extremely variable and poorly ordered phases without well defined stoichiometry, as it is commonly observed in hardened cement paste (HCP), are denoted C-S-H.

 Preparation

 When water is added to cement, each of the compounds undergoes hydration and contributes to the final state of the concrete.
 Only calcium silicates contribute to the strength.
 Tricalcium silicate is responsible for most of the early strength (first 7 days).
 Dicalcium silicate, which reacts more slowly, only contributes to late strength.

-Calcium silicate hydrate (also shown as C-S-H) is a result of the reaction between the silicate phases of Portland cement and water.
+Calcium silicate hydrate gel (also shown as C-S-H) is a result of the reaction between the silicate phases of Portland cement and water.
 This reaction typically is expressed as: